devduniya/flutter_template_project/README.md

-# 🚀 Flutter Template Project
+# 🚀 sportlive Client App

 A **production-ready Flutter boilerplate** that provides a smooth, scalable foundation for your next Flutter app.
 It includes a splash screen, authentication flow, centralized theme management, offline storage with Hive, and beautiful animations — all built with **GetX**, **Hive**, and **flutter_animate**.